What is KCE Trials?

 Which trials are funded?

-An absolute condition however is that the result of the trial has an immediate impact on patient care or on the efficient use of the healthcare resources and budget.
-Both national and international trials are eligible for funding.
+An absolute condition however is that the result of the trial have an immediate impact on patient care or on the efficient use of healthcare resources and budget.

 KCE Trials does not fund early phase or development clinical research.
-For this research we refer to other initiatives and institutes, such as the Fonds Wetenschappelijk Onderzoek and the Fonds de la Recherche Scientifique and Innoviris.
+For this research we refer to other initiatives and institutes, such as the Fonds Wetenschappelijk Onderzoek, the Fonds de la Recherche Scientifique and Innoviris.
+Also implementation research will not be selected.

 The sponsor conducts the trial

-KCE will select and fund the trials but will not conduct them.
-The role of the trial sponsor (the person or organisation who takes responsibility for the initiation and management of the trial) is taken by the hospital and investigator team (or similar) who propose the trial together, who also have developed the protocol.
+KCE will select and fund the trials.
+The role of the trial sponsor (the person or organisation who takes responsibility for the initiation and management of the trial) is taken by the hospital or research organisation and investigator team who propose the trial together, who also have developed the protocol.
 The sponsor has to conduct the trial in accordance with the applicable regulations.
 The concept of sponsor does not have a commercial connotation here.

 The responsibilities of the sponsor include: